DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 [2.4](#2.4) Manage data lifecycle (OSG-9 Chpt 5)
 - 2.4.1 Data roles (i.e., owners, controllers, custodians, processors, users/subjects)
-  - **System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
-    - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
-    - system owners are responsible for the systems that process the data
-    - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities
-  - **Data Subject**: the person who the information is about.
+  - 🔴**Business/Mission Owners**:-  Typically own processes or programs. they ensure that all operations fit within the business goals and mission.
+This task includes ensuring that collected data is necessary for the business to function.
+Collecting unnecessary data wastes time and resources.
+Because the business/mission owner is primarily concerned with the overall business, conflicts between data owners, data custodians, and system owners may need to be resolved by the business/mission owner, who will need to make the best decision for the organization.
+Business owners are most likely to select and apply COBIT to balance the need for security controls against business requirements.
+Business owners have to balance the need to provide value with regulatory, security, and other requirements.
+This makes the adoption of a common framework like COBIT attractive.
+Business owners are typically project or system owners who are tasked with making sure systems provide value to their users or customers.
-  - **Data Owner**: the entity that collects/creates the PII and is legally responsible and accountable for protecting it and educating others about how to protect the data through dissemination of intellectual property rights documentation, policies and regulatory requirements,
+  - 🔴**Data Owner**: the entity that collects/creates the PII and is legally responsible and accountable for protecting it and educating others about how to protect the data through dissemination of intellectual property rights documentation, policies and regulatory requirements,
        - specific protective measures that are expected of custodians, and compliance requirements.
        - Data owners are tasked with making decisions about data, such as who receives access to it and how it is used.
        - The data owner has ultimate responsibility for data belonging to an organization and is typically the CEO, president, or another senior employee
+       - Data owners are more likely to ask that those responsible for control selection identify a standard to use if they are not also acting as business owners.
        - The data owner is the person responsible for classifying data.
        - A data controller decides what data to process and directs the data processor to process the data.
+   - 🔴**System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
+    - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
+    - system owners are responsible for the systems that process the data
+    - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities
+    - system ownership is an important part of making sure baselines are implemented and maintained
+  - 🔴**Data Subject**: the person who the information is about.
-  - **Data controller**: decide what data to process and how to process it
+  - 🔴**Data controller**: decide what data to process and how to process it
     - the data controller is the person or entity that controls the processing of the data - deciding what data to process, why this data should be processed, and how it is processed
     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
-  - **Data processor**: an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; generally, a data processor is any system used to process data
+  - 🔴**Data processor**: 📯🅾️an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; **OR** 📯🅾️ Data processor is any system used to process data.
-    - a controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
+    - a data controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
       - GDPR also restricts data tranfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
-  - **Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data
+  - 🔴**Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
+They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.
+Custodians are trusted to ensure the day-to-day security of the data and should do so by ensuring that the baseline is met and maintained.
-  - **Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
+  - 🔴**Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
+In many organizations, data stewards are internal roles that oversee how data is used
-  - **Business/Mission Owners**:-  Typically own processes or programs. they ensure that all operations fit within the business goals and mission.
-This task includes ensuring that collected data is necessary for the business to function.
-Collecting unnecessary data wastes time and resources.
-Because the business/mission owner is primarily concerned with the overall business, conflicts between data owners, data custodians, and system owners may need to be resolved by the business/mission owner, who will need to make the best decision for the organization.
-  - **Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
+  - 🔴**Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff
-  - **Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned
+  - 🔴**Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned
-  - **Users**: any person who accesses data from a computer device or system to accomplish work (think of users as employees or end users)
+  - 🔴**Users**: any person who accesses data from a computer device or system to accomplish work (think of users as employees or end users)
     - users should have access to the data they need to perform tasks; users should have access to data according to their roles and their need to access info
     - must comply with rules, mandatory policies, standards and procedures
     - users fall into the category of subjects, and a subject is any entity that accesses an object such as a file or folder